tomedunn/the-finished-book/_theory/xp-and-encounter-balancing.md

 To summarize, both XP and the encounter multiplier arise as natural consequences of encounter balancing.
 XP can be calculated directly from the product of a creature's effective hit points and effective damage per round, as shown in Eqns. \eqref{eq:experience-PC-linear} and \eqref{eq:experience-NPC-linear}, and can be thought of as representing the amount of damage a creature is expected to do in the time it takes them to be defeated.
 And, the encounter multiplier estimates the additional XP for encounters with multiple creatures, and represents the extra damage some creatures are able to do while their enemies are busy dealing with their allies.

-While this covers the key concepts I wanted to touch on for where XP comes from and what the encounter multiplier represents, there is still a lot more to cover on these topics, especially the encounter multiplier, which I plan on dedicating at least one future post to.
+While this covers the key concepts I wanted to touch on for where XP comes from and what the encounter multiplier represents, there is still a lot more to cover on these topics, especially the encounter multiplier, which you can read more about [here]({{ site.url }}{{ site.baseurl }}{% link _theory/encounter-multiplier.md %}).